boc-tothefuture/openhab-jruby/docs/usage/misc/comparisons.md

 ## Type Comparisons

 Some OpenHAB item types can accept different command types.
-For example, a {OpenHAB::Core::Items::DimmerItem DimmerItem} can accept a command with an {OpenHAB::Core::Types::OnOffType OnOffType}, {OpenHAB::Core::Types::IncreaseDecreaseType IncreaseDecreaseType} or a {OpenHAB::Core::Types::PercentType PercentType}.
-However, ultimately an item only stores its state in its native type, e.g. a {OpenHAB::Core::Items::DimmerItem DimmerItems}'s native type is {OpenHAB::Core::Types::PercentType PercentType}.
+For example, a {DimmerItem} can accept a command with an {OnOffType}, {IncreaseDecreaseType} or a {PercentType}.
+However, ultimately an item only stores its state in its native type, e.g. a {DimmerItem DimmerItems}'s native type is {PercentType}.

 ## Loose Type-Comparisons

 Comparisons between two compatible types will return true when applicable, for example:

-- 0 ({OpenHAB::Core::Types::PercentType}) equals `OFF` and the `off?` predicate will return true
+- 0 ({PercentType}) equals {OFF} and the `off?` predicate will return true
-- A positive {OpenHAB::Core::Types::PercentType} equals `ON` and the `on?` predicate will return true
+- A positive {PercentType} equals {ON} and the `on?` predicate will return true

 ```ruby
 DimmerItem1.update(10)